GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 In order to configure your application for debugging, your app must be:

 - Identified as being dotnet-based by having an entrypoint using [dotnet](https://github.com/dotnet/sdk) cli or one of the following environment variables `ASPNETCORE_URLS`, `DOTNET_RUNNING_IN_CONTAINER`, `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT`.
 - Built with the `--configuration Debug` options to disable optimizations.

-Note for users of [VS Code's debug adapter for C#](https://github.com/OmniSharp/omnisharp-vscode) : the following configuration can be used to debug a container.
+**Note for users of [VS Code's debug adapter for C#](https://github.com/OmniSharp/omnisharp-vscode):** the following configuration can be used to debug a container.
 It assumes that your code is deployed in `/app` or `/src` folder in the container.
-If it is not the case, the `sourceFileMap` property should be changed to match the correct folder. `processId` is usually 1 but might be different if you have non-usual docker entrypoint.
-You can also use `"${command:pickRemoteProcess}"` instead if your base image supports it.
+If that is not the case, the `sourceFileMap` property should be changed to match the correct folder. `processId` is usually 1 but might be different if you have an unusual entrypoint.
+You can also use `"${command:pickRemoteProcess}"` instead if supported by your base image.  (`//` comments must be stripped.)

-Remote launch configuration works in this case:
 ```json
 {
     "name": "Skaffold Debug",